parrt/msds689/projects/oohtable/oohtable.md

 * Would you use different variable names now?
 * Could you improve your code, given your enhanced experience?

+ To make things more interesting, I have provided everyone with a common `htable.py` to start with (rename it to `oohtable.py`); please see the files area on Canvas.
+This will give you an opportunity to read somebody else's code from a few years ago.
+It's more or less okay but not very pretty.
+You are free to improve the code quality as you add features and convert it to an object-oriented version in this project.
+Learning to read and modify somebody else's code is a critical skill to gain in order to be productive at work.

+ Check out these [OO review notes](https://github.com/parrt/msds501/blob/master/notes/OO.ipynb) and this [practice quiz for OO](https://github.com/parrt/msds689/blob/master/labs/quiz-oo.ipynb).

 ## Discussion and requirements

 Using the hash table you created in MSDS692 was a bit awkward.
 For example, here is how we created a hash table with 5 buckets and stored 99 at the key `parrt`: